-A student may earn two bachelor degrees (BT, BS, BBA) or one bachelor degree and one associates degree (A.A.S., AS, AA, AOS)1.
+A student may earn two bachelor degrees (BT, BS, BBA) or one bachelor degree and one associates degree (A.A.S., AS, AA, AOS), or two associates degrees simultaneously1.
 The following restrictions apply:

-- 1) For an associate degree and a bachelor degree or two bachelor degrees, at least 30 credits of the major in the primary degree must not be contained in the program plan of the major in the secondary degree (this includes both major courses and required cognate courses).
-Beyond the 30 major credits not in common, all other courses applied to the primary degree may be applied to the secondary degree.
+- 1) For two associate degrees, at least 30 credits of the major in the first degree must not be contained in the program plan of the major in the second degree (this includes both major courses and required cognate courses).
+For an associate degree and a bachelor degree or two bachelor degrees, at least 30 credits of the major in the primary degree must not be contained in the program plan of the major in the secondary degree (this includes both major courses and required cognate courses).
+Beyond 30 major credits not in common, all other courses applied to the primary degree may be applied to the secondary degree.
 Simply stated, there must be, at minimum, a 30-credit difference between the majors of the associate degree and bachelor degree or two bachelor degrees. - 2) The student must complete the college-wide requirements associated with each degree.
 The primary difference between degrees relates to the minimum number of liberal arts credits required (AAS degree, 20 credits.
 AS degree, 30 credits, AA degree, 45 credits, AOS (credits per program requirements), BT and BBA degree 30 credits, BS degree, 60 credits.)
 The number of liberal arts credits will be determined by both program requirements, if equal, or the greater of the two.